Your beloved child is finally talking! But wait… what are they saying?

 It also helps to exaggerate sounds.
 As much as possible try to face them and get them to pay attention to how your mouth, lips, tongue and teeth are moving as you say the words.

 If you still understand them less than you should be able to, you may need to contact a speech language pathologist.
 Apheleia Speech can help you understand your child’s personal speech progress and assess if they have a language delay.
-Get started by booking a free consultation to get a quick assessment of their development.
+Get started by booking a consultation to get a quick assessment of their development.